ST MARY THE VIRGIN MENDLESHAM

 What happened?

-- Come to the special, reflective service at 2.00pm on Good Friday (29th March).
+- Come to the special, reflective service at 2.00pm on Good Friday (3rd April).
 (It should last just under an hour.)
 You'll find St Mary's very different from normal - stark and bare with no colour or flowers;

 - Join in reading the story of what happened on Good Friday from St John's Gospel.
-Take part the quiet procession to the cross, where this year we each have the opportunity to bow and reflect for a moment - and offer your life, with all its joys and sorrows, to God, whose love for us was so great that He gave his life for each one of us.
+Take part the quiet procession to the cross, where we each have the opportunity to bow and reflect for a moment - and offer your life, with all its joys and sorrows, to God, whose love for us was so great that He gave his life for each one of us.

 - As you receive Holy Communion thank him for his supreme sacrifice.